 So in case you missed my Snickerdoodle Cupcakes this week, never fear!
 I have more cupcakes!
 So these are perfect for any champagne lovers out there so grab a glass and dig in!
-These mimosa cupcakes have a fluffy orange champagne cupcake base and are topped with a champagne buttercream and orange zest.
+These mimosa cupcakes have a fluffy orange champagne cupcake base and are topped with an orange buttercream and orange zest.
 What could be better, right?
-I made these for a party a few weeks back and they were such a hit, I only had a chance to have one before they were gone!
-The pop of color from the orange curls on top is so fun!
-I had wanted to make candied orange curls for the top but completely ran out of time but I was happy with how these turned out!
+I made these for a party a few weeks back and they were such a hit, I only had a chance to have one before they were gone.

 - 1 3/4 cups all-purpose flour